TaocsZhang/Fairness-Attack-via-Adversarial-Examples/README.md

 # Revisiting Model Fairness via Adversarial Examples

-This is the implementation of Revisiting Model Fairness via Adversarial Examples.
+This is the code for paper 'Revisiting Model Fairness via Adversarial Examples'.

 ## Requirements